bekk/bekk-christmas/post/kotlin/kotlin-code-sketching-with-scratch-files-and-kotlin-repl.md

 ### Customizing scratch file execution

 We have two additional options that can be toggled to alter how our scratches will be executed: **Interactive mode** and **Use REPL**, where the former simply enables our scratches to be run automatically if we stop typing. **Use REPL** means that we will switch to a [Read-Eval-Print-Loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) execution style, where each expression will we evaluated and its output printed individually.
 As a result if we append new expressions to an existing scratch file, IntelliJ doesn't have to execute the whole file, but rather only the last expression we added.
 Personally I like to toggle both options, which lets me sketch out code and see the resulting output instantly.

+## Use cases

+The example provided in the beginning, although a bit contrived but realistic nonetheless, is just one of many use cases.
+Depending on your work and learning process, using scratch files can be an excellent way to try out new Kotlin concepts, or simply using it as a place to dump some logic that you do not want polluting your project.
+If we look a little closer at the extension that IntelliJ uses for scratch files, `.kts`, it is implied that scratch files are simply [Kotlin Script](https://github.com/Kotlin/KEEP/blob/master/proposals/scripting-support.md) files opened in a particular IntelliJ context.
+Sharing code snippets now becomes a trivial operation, since we can create a arbitrary `.kts`-file and exchange it with a friend or collegue.
+Given that they are using IntelliJ the file can simply be dropped into **Scratches and Consoles** and they'll be able to execute it and see the output in a matter of seconds.

 ## Alternatives with even less overhead